How many people do you know-right now-who are on a diet?

 While this may appear “unconventional”, our hormones have an intricate link to obesity and focusing solely on calories misses the boat, so to speak.

-Despite the universal message that calories in vs. calories out is all that matters, there are various metabolic factors in play that determine successful weight loss.
+Despite the universal message that calories in vs. calories out is all that matters, there are various metabolic factors in play that determine successful and quick weight loss.

 As noted earlier, a recent study appears to suggest that our brain cells can influence the amount of fat we burn.